ttaubert/octoblog/source/_posts/2015-02-01-fxos-passcode.markdown

 [password-based key derivation (PBKDF2)](https://en.wikipedia.org/wiki/PBKDF2) to store passwords.

-In this post I will walk you through the example of writing a Firefox OS module that can be used to set and verify passcodes.

 ## The Passcode Module

-There are two operations that we need to support: setting a new passcode and verifying that a given passcode matches the stored one.
-Our API will be
+There are two operations such a module needs to support: setting a new passcode and verifying that a given passcode matches the stored one.
+The API is quite
 minimalistic:

 {% codeblock lang:js %}